Whole30 approved beef fajitas | insimoneskitchen.comI am a buttlover.

 For the Marinade

-• 50 ml extra virgin olive oil
+• 50 ml avocado oil or olive oil

 • 1 tsp chili flakes

-• 1 tsp cumin powdered
+• 1 tsp cumin ground

-• 2 tbsp cilantro chopped
+• 2 tbsp fresh cilantro chopped

 • 2 limes squeezed and you just need the juice

 • Put all the ingredients for the marinade in a big bowl, mix well and add the steak.
 Seal the bowl with cling film and let the flavors get into the meat for about one hour.
-In stead of a bowl you can also use a plastic sealable bag (e.g. ziplock bag) to marinate the meat.

-• Take a frying pan and heat it without using butter or oil and put the steak in.
+• Take a frying pan or skillet and heat it without using butter or oil and put the steak in.
 Don’t throw away the marinade, you’ll need it later.
-Cook the steak for ± 3 min on each side and then take the meat out of the pan.
+Cook the steak for Β± 3 min on each side and then take the meat out of the pan.
 Wrap the steak in tin foil and let it rest for 3 to 4 minutes.
 Use the same pan for the vegetables.
 Put the bell peppers, red chili and onion in the pan and add the marinade.
 Cook the vegetables in about five minutes until the onion is glazed but the veggies still have some bite.

 • Use a good meat knife and slice the steak (across the grain) into thin strips.
 Place the strips on a plate and put the vegetables next to the juicy meat strips.
 Top off the dish with the avocado and tomato and sprinkle the chopped cilantro on the dish for finish.